KaiL4eK/pyproject-cookiecutter/sample-projects/poetry-project-ty-ruff/README.md

   > These ones are not included into the pakckage if you build one - these scripts are only for usage with repository
 - [poetry_project_ty_ruff](poetry_project_ty_ruff) - source files of the project
 - [.editorconfig](.editorconfig) - configuration for [editorconfig](https://editorconfig.org/)
 - [.gitignore](.gitignore) - the files/folders `git` should ignore
 - [.pre-commit-config.yaml](.pre-commit-config.yaml) - [pre-commit](https://pre-commit.com/) configuration file
-- [README.md](README.md) - the one you read =)
-- [DEVELOPMENT.md](DEVELOPMENT.md) - guide for development team
 - [Makefile](Makefile) - targets for `make` command
 - [cookiecutter-config-file.yml](cookiecutter-config-file.yml) - cookiecutter project config log
 - [poetry.toml](poetry.toml) - poetry local config
 - [pyproject.toml](pyproject.toml) - Python project configuration
-- [requirements.project.txt](requirements.project.txt) - Python project requirements (e.g. poetry and may be other packages to be installed before installing core packages)
+- [requirements.project.txt](requirements.project.txt) - Python project requirements (e.g. poetry/uv and may be other packages to be installed before installing core packages)
+  > Mainly used in docker and for documentation

 ## Additional directories to be considered